 Joanna Cheung, Art Therapist and Social Worker from Markham Stouffville Hospital will briefly touch upon the history of art therapy, art therapy definition, effectiveness of art therapy, rationale for art therapy especially for clients who struggle to express themselves verbally, and what a session might look like.
 She will include art work from patients who have provided consent and may bring patients who feel comfortable talking about their experience.
 Joanna Cheung is a Certified Art Therapist and has practiced as a social worker for thirty years.

-This event occurs at the Oakview Reception Centre on Leslie St. from 11

-  until 3 pm on Friday May 10th.
-Participants will be entertained by the

-  Schizophonics and may enjoy an Art Display and small sale of the Home on the

-  Hill Art Progam.
+This event occurs at the Oakview Reception Centre on Leslie St. from 11 until 3 pm on Friday May 10th.
+Participants will be entertained by the Schizophonics and may enjoy an Art Display and small sale of the Home on the Hill Art Progam.
 Lunch begins at 11:45 am.
-Panel presentations begin at
+Panel presentations begin at 1:15.

-  1:15.
 Q and A to follow.
 Registrations at email@example.com

-  The Richmond Hill Lawn Bowling Club is sponsoring a fundraising event on

-  behalf of Home on the Hill on Sunday July 7th .
-This fun event will include

-  lawn bowling, food, entertainment and a silent auction.
-Contributions to the

-  silent auction please contact email@example.com
+The Richmond Hill Lawn Bowling Club has sponsored a fundraising event on behalf of Home on the Hill on Sunday July 7th, 2019.
+This fun event included lawn bowling, food, entertainment and a silent auction.
+Home on the Hill is very grateful to Richmond Hill Lawn Bowling Club for holding this very successful event.
+Doners to the silent auction are recognized on the “Donate” page.